 The event raises money for the local YMCA and Boys and Girls Club organizations, and encourages each community to be active during a season when staying inside and eating is far more tempting.
 One of the sponsors, Bellin Health, has even put together a training schedule to help you go from the couch to the race day.

 The Turkey Trot began in 2008 in Appleton, Green Bay, and Oshkosh with 4,900 participants, and has rapidly grown to include five more Wisconsin cities (Eau Claire, Fond du Lac, La Crosse, Manitowoc, and Marshfield).
-In 2012, the event boasted a record-breaking 33,464 participants from around the state.
+For the past few years, this event has boasted record-breaking attendances with over 30,000 participants around the state.
 We first learned of the race in 2009, the year my sister-in-law, nephew, and I braved rain and sleet to run the Appleton course.

-Last year, my family and I participated in the Oshkosh Turkey Trot.
-The weather was gorgeous, the course was flat, and every participant received an individual-sized pumpkin pie (with an option to donate it to a local food pantry).
-For those interested, Festival Foods even sold a whimsical turkey hat.
+My family and I alternate participating in the Oshkosh and Appleton races.
+Both locations have their attributes, in Oshkosh the course is flat and the crowds are a little smaller, while Appleton's is one of the largest of the 8 races and the course is scenic and hilly.
+No matter what venue, every participant receives an individual-sized pumpkin pie (with an option to donate it to a local food pantry).
+For those interested, Festival Foods sells a whimsical turkey hat.
 The race is not only good-spirited, but a fun alternative to simply eating our way through the season.

-New this year, they’re even including a 2-mile dog jog, for those who don’t want Fido to miss out on the fun and fitness.
+They even include a 2-mile dog jog, for those who don’t want Fido to miss out on the fun and fitness.

-This November 28, I plan to once again jog through my morning (come snow or shine) to make room for more turkey, stuffing, and pumpkin pie!
+This Thanksgiving, I plan to once again jog through my morning (come snow or shine) to make room for more turkey, stuffing, and pumpkin pie!

 In addition to the Festival Foods Turkey Trots held around the state, you can check out some of these other organized races on Thanksgiving day: